Developing Research Which Suggests That Trying to Fight Anxiety May Only Make Things Worse

 Research on elite performers

-In one study of 10 international-level chess players, for instance, all five who were trained in the ACT protocol improved their chess performance (based on ELO points, a measure of chess performance) in the 7 months following training, while the five who did not receive training demonstrated no improvement in chess performance.
+In one study of 10 international-level chess players, for instance, all five who were trained in the ACT protocol improved their chess performance (based on ELO points, a measure of chess performance) in the 7 months following training, while the five who did not receive training demonstrated no improvement in chess performance2.

 There is also a study with 7 young elite golfers, who were trained in an ACT protocol which emphasized learning how to play effective golf while experiencing negative or distracting thoughts and emotions (instead of fighting them).
-All 7 improved their national ranking in the months following training, while only 2 of the 6 golfers in a comparison group who received training in a more conventional psychological skills program improved their rankings.
+All 7 improved their national ranking in the months following training, while only 2 of the 6 golfers in a comparison group who received training in a more conventional psychological skills program3 improved their rankings.

 Next time you have a distressing or distracting thought in the practice room or in the green room before a performance, experiment with a couple classic cognitive defusion strategies to weaken the thinker’s effect and play more like your awesome self, regardless of the nerves, jitters, and other mental shenanigans.